Trackage/trip/README.md

 6. Create an Rstudio project in the folder containing this README file.

-7. Click 'Build and Reload` to make the package immediately available to RStudio, or 'Build Source Package` or `Build Binary Package` from the `Build` tab to make source or binary packages.
+7. Click 'Build and Reload' to make the package immediately available to RStudio, or 'Build Source Package` or `Build Binary Package` from the `Build` tab to make source or binary packages.